We have one of the largest selections of alpine touring bindings

 Keep in mind that tech binding release values appear to use the same DIN (Deutsches Institut für Normung, a German standards organization) scale as alpine bindings, but are not DIN certified like alpine bindings - the elasticity of tech bindings and the force required to cause a release, won’t necessarily be the same as an alpine binding set at the same number.

-Unlike alpine bindings which release laterally at the toe, all tech bindings currently on the market have a fixed toe and are designed to release initially from the heel in both the lateral and vertical directions.
+Unlike alpine bindings which release laterally at the toe, most tech bindings currently on the market have a fixed toe and are designed to release initially from the heel in both the lateral and vertical directions.
 When the boot has travelled far enough out of the normal ski position, it levers the toepiece open and the boot pops out.
+Recently, several exceptions to this have appeared on the market.
+The Fritschi Vipec binding has toe pins that hinge horizontally, releasing the toe.
+The toe piece also has some side to side elasticity, as does the new Dynafit Beast and Radical 2.0: This allows for a more comfortable and shock resistant ski down.
+This trend should continue as more elastic, safe, shock absorbent tech bindings with heel and toe elasticity/release come onto the market.

 Which binding is for you?